-Photography courses in Central London are tricky to arrange, as it can be expensive place to work.
-However we are thrilled to be working with the lovely people at the Camera Museum and Cafe, run by Aperture Photographic – the world’s first Camerashop, Museum and Cafe (as far as anyone can tell).
+We are thrilled to be working with the lovely people at the Camera Museum and Cafe, run by Aperture Photographic – the world’s first Camerashop, Museum and Cafe.

-Situated in Museum Street a few hundred yards from the British Museum, it gives us a fantastic location to photograph as well as the chance to drool over the Hasselblads in Aperture Photographic’s shop.
+This venue was suggested by a customer back in 2009, and since then has become one of our favorite locations for photography classes, which we only ever teach here in small groups – a maximum of 6 people which means that we can give more individual attention.
+Situated in Museum Street a few hundred yards from the British Museum, it gives us a fantastic location for photography lessons as well as the chance to drool over the Hasselblads in Aperture Photographic’s shop.
 They also do lovely food and great coffee.
 Have a look at the cafe website.
 It’s a great place to spend the day, and it’s easy to get to – the nearest tube is Holborn, 10 minutes away.
-We use a lot of second-hand equipment, and you can even take some of out recommendations and buy some kit in the shop.

 We can help with street photography techniques, and we can photograph in the British Museum gardens, and intrepid snappers can even venture into the Museum itself.
 They forbid the use of tripods, but if you know what you are doing, you can still get some good results!
 If you don’t, we can help.
 Museum photography is very popular, but also requires some specific photography techniques to cope with the poor light, irrelevant backgrounds, strange colours and reflectivity, and Chinese tourists that like to stand in front of you.
 Even if you are not interested in the museum artefacts, the building is great for landscape photography.
 There is always something amazing to photograph in this part of London.